learn-co-curriculum/dsc-bernoulli-and-binomial-distribution/README.md

 A general rule for the Bernoulli distribution is that: $E(X)=p$ and $\sigma^2=p*(1-p)$.

-Note how the Bernoulli distribution describes a single coin flip, a single penalty shot, etc. What if we repeat this process multiple times and are interested in the probability to obtain a certain number of 1s/successes/tails?
+Note how the Bernoulli distribution describes a single coin flip, a single penalty shot, etc. What if we repeat this process multiple times and are interested in the probability of obtaining a certain number of 1s/successes/tails?
 This process is described by the **binomial distribution**.

 ## The Binomial distribution